 You see, the problem with having choices is that we become restless.
 We can’t settle on what we already have or be satisfied with what we’ve got because we’ll always be wondering about the next big thing.
 Social media doesn't help either; Instagram and Facebook are guaranteed to make you feel inadequate when it seems like everyone else is having an absolute blast.

 It’s called "the grass is always greener" syndrome.
 We think someone else is having a better time elsewhere.
-We make ourselves miserable by constantly thinking about the unknown in an endless quest to find happiness.
+We make ourselves miserable by always thinking about the unknown in an endless quest to find happiness.

 We lie awake at night torturing ourselves over what we should do next, wondering if we’re missing out on something big.
-We feel we’re wasting our lives if we’re not doing something more important.
+We feel we’re wasting our lives if we’re not doing something more substantial.

 There’s also this sense of time pressure, particularly with my generation who had the saying "The World is your Oyster" drilled into us from a young age.
-This means there can be a sense of urgency, because we feel like we’re running out of time and should be doing something greater or somehow we’ll fail.
+This means there can be a sense of urgency because we feel like we’re running out of time and should be doing something greater or somehow we’ll fail.

 Some of us might start to move around a lot – often to find the "perfect" city or town, somewhere we can call home, somewhere we’ll be happy.
 Others might jump from one job or relationship to the next, never fully committing to anything.

 But once we’ve made that leap to the other side – once we’ve moved to where we thought the grass would be greener and where we’d be happy – we discover that it is no different.
 We start to wonder whether the grass is greener elsewhere.

 We are never pleased when we have "grass is greener" syndrome.
 It’s a fact.

 Focusing on things we don’t have is a recipe for disaster.
 It only leads to a miserable existence and causes us to forget what’s most important – and that’s what’s happening right now.
 As John Lennon once said: "Life is what happens to you while you’re busy making other plans."
 And that’s undoubtedly true.